 The transported material that falls from the conveyor belt is commonly referred to as material spillage.
 Unstable areas such as the transfer point are high risk areas for the accumulation of spillage.
-If left unattended, it quickly creates 3 significant hazards:
+If left unattended can pose significant hazards.

 Risk to Personal Safety